apache/incubator-kie-kogito-examples/kogito-quarkus-examples/ocp-tryout/README.md

         tag: 1.16.0.final
       applicationPort: 8080
       ```
-    - `./testapp/protobuf`: For each Kogito application to be installed add its protobuf files.
+    - `./testapp/protobuf`: For each Kogito application to be installed add its protobuf files under the `protobuf` folder.
 Protobuf files for the Kogito examples can be found under folder `target/classes/META-INF/resources/persistence/protobuf`.
-    - `./testapp/svg`: For each Kogito application to be installed add its svg files. svg files for the Kogito examples can be found under `target/classes/META-INF/processSVG`.
+    - `./testapp/svg`: For each Kogito application to be installed add its svg files under the `svg` folder. svg files for the Kogito examples can be found under `target/classes/META-INF/processSVG`.
 - run `./installer.sh`

-- installation logs are written to the console and `./ocp-tryout/installLogs.txt`
+Installation logs are written to the console and `./ocp-tryout/installLogs.txt`

 ## Removal of installation
 - login to OCP cluster: `oc login ...`